Geneanet: History

 In 2017, Geneanet signed a partnership with FamilySearch, allowing the LDS members to have a free Geneanet Premium subscription.

 In 2018, Geneanet took part in the debate about DNA tests for genealogical purpose.
 Since then, the site conducts surveys with its members (20,000 en 2018).

 On June 28, 2018, the CEO of Geneanet, Jacques Le Marois, was present at the Filae General Assembly, its main competitor, because the Trudaine Participations company (which more than 30% of the capital is held by Geneanet) has acquired 25% of the capital of Filae.

-Geneanet was acquired by Ancestry.com in August 2021.
+On August 31, 2021, Ancestry announced that it had acquired Geneanet.
+Geneanet explained for French genealogy magazine La Revue française de Généalogie that the acquisition was the consequence of Geneanet's failure to acquire French competitor Filae, which instead had been sold to MyHeritage a month earlier.
+The Geneanet management promised that the Geneanet.org site would remain autonomous, but indicated that the sale meant that its Premium subscribers would get access to many of the Ancestry databases.

 Description

 Geneanet has 3 million members, 800,000 family trees and 6 billion indexed individuals as of March 2019.
 The site proposes three levels of use (visitor, registered and Premium): the second level allows the user to create a family tree, and the third level is a paid service which allows the user access to collections added by genealogy societies among other things.

 Geneanet is a contributive, collaborative and freemium website.
 The site allows users to create a family tree with an unlimited number of individuals for free.
 A paid subscription allows members to more easily find information, to receive email alerts when new matches are available, to access a genealogy library with 3 billion indexed individuals, and to match their family tree to the database.